 4.3 Screening Protocols for Children

-All children should be assessed for risk of lead poisoning by administration of the Oregon Lead Risk Assessment Questionnaire (see below).
+Children should be assessed for risk of lead exposure by administration of the Oregon Lead Risk Assessment Questionnaire (see below).
 This questionnaire should be administered at 1 and 2 years of age, or between 3 and 5 years of age if not previously screened.
 If the answer to any question is “Yes” or “Don’t know,” a blood lead test should be performed.
 Follow-up questions may be needed to clarify responses.
-Children who are enrolled in Medicaid are required to be tested (not screened) at 12 and 24 months.
+Children who are enrolled in Medicaid are required to blood lead screening tests at 12 and 24 months or between 3 and 5 years of age if not previously tested (OAR 410-151-0040).

 Has your child lived in or regularly visited a home, childcare or other building built before 1950?